cmaureir/progra-alma/lectures/week6/lecture24.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You can easily change the methods
-from the class intances, trying to optimize
+from the class instances, trying to optimize
-the functionallity.
+the functionality.

 A simple way to do this,
 is to use the previous method (provided by a class),
-but adding some other functionallities,
+but adding some other functionality,
-to 'specilize' the idea.
+to 'specialize' the idea.

 The main idea is to re-write some methods
 provided by the class.